Purpose

 • Assist the applicant with completion of the fellowship application.

-• Aid the Fellow in the developing their project proposal for submission by December 1 of the first year of their fellowship (2nd year of medical school).
+• Aid the fellow in the developing their project proposal for submission by Dec.
+1 of the first year of their fellowship second year of medical school).

 • Oversee the implementation and completion of the fellow’s project.

-• Assist in the preparation of a short presentation of the Fellow’s project to be presented during the Fall semester of the Fellow’s 3rd year of medical school.
+• Assist in the preparation of a short presentation of the fellow’s project to be presented during the Fall semester of the fellow’s third year of medical school.

-• Complete a final evaluation form describing the Fellow’s overall experience in the program by December 30 of the Fellow’s 3rd year of medical school.
+• Complete a final evaluation form describing the fellow’s overall experience in the program by Dec.
+30 of the fellow’s third year of medical school.

 Application Period